Developer(s) – Starbreeze Studios

 Director – Josef Fares

 The brainchild of Dutch film director Josef Fares, Brothers: A Tale of Two Sons was an indie game released August of last year, and won the VGA award for Best Xbox Game of 2013, ahead of the likes of BioShock Infinite and Grand Theft Auto V. I decided to check it out, and though I can point a few things out about, I was left fairly impressed by it.

 Graphics – 9/10

 Whilst the visuals are somewhat outdated from a technical standpoint, the conceptual design that has been implemented is nothing short of sensational.
 The game takes place in a surprisingly wide variety of different environments in such a short space of time, adding to the game’s overall mystique and level of diversity.
 But what I particularly like about this game is the way that it has been marketed.
 Like many Nintendo games, this has been made to look like a cutesy, innocent little puzzle game on the surface, but as players continue to progress, they will find out quick enough that it also has a prominent dark side to it; so much so that I actually suggested this to Mullet Mike as a topic for an episode of Creepy Gaming.
-One minute the player is travelling through a farm to avoid a dog, and the next minute; they’re travelling through a valley of dead giants, having to desecrate their corpses to advance.
+One minute the player is traveling through a farm to avoid a dog, and the next minute; they’re traveling through a valley of dead giants, having to desecrate their corpses to advance.
 It surprises me greatly that this game was actually also nominated for Best Family Game at the 2014 BAFTA Video Games Awards.

 Gameplay – 7/10